Helpful advice for the person who isn’t taking iso-life seriously

 Not everyone can stay home, but if you can, you must.
 For the sake of us all.

-For the most up to date information on COVID-19 regulations, go to nsw.gov.au or see ABC News.
+For the most up to date information on COVID-19 regulations, go to health.vic.gov.au or see ABC News.

+Here are the ways you can support Melbourne locals during the Covid-19 lockdowns.